FreeAndFair/ColoradoRLA/tools/rla_utils/README.md

     rla_export -e $DATADIR/export
     analyze_rounds.py $DATADIR/export 2> $DATADIR/analyze_rounds.detail | tee $DATADIR/analyze_rounds.out

-    # Use the data in $DATADIR/analyze_rounds.out to help choose a sample size, or just use a small sample size like 10 or 20 samples per audit board.
+    # Use the data in $DATADIR/analyze_rounds.out to help choose a sample size,
+    # or just use a small sample size like 10 or 20 samples per audit board.
+    # If there are multiple cards per ballot, and they are sampled individually, multiply
+    # sample size estimates by the average number of cards per ballot.
     # TODO: improve tool to help clarify which contest is closest, which sample sizes to go with

     # Use https://www.stat.berkeley.edu/~stark/Vote/ballotPollTools.htm